ALive-research/Slicer-Liver/Docs/adr/0034-stage2-segments-table.md

 - **Diagrams:** table mock inline (§1); no separate diagram file yet
 - **PR:** _filled in on merge_

+## Amendments

+- **2026-07-13 — the table and the review contract move onto Slicer-native primitives.**  Maintainer direction after the first read-only-table increment: *"get closer to how Slicer handles segmentations"* — no bespoke Edit/Approve button walls, and Reject has no practical meaning.
+A survey of the Slicer source and the ecosystem (TotalSegmentator, MONAILabel, CaseIterator, SegmentationVerification, SegmentationReview) established:

+  1. **Alternative B was rejected on a false premise.**  It claimed `qMRMLSegmentsTableView` "cannot host the … Status … column".
+     In fact core Slicer ships a **native per-segment status** (`vtkSegment` tag `Segmentation.Status`, enum
+     `vtkSlicerSegmentationsModuleLogic::{NotStarted, InProgress,
+     Completed, Flagged}`) surfaced in the stock table as a status column with icons, **single-click-to-cycle**, per-status filter
+     buttons, and context-menu actions; the Segment Editor auto-flips `NotStarted → InProgress` on first edit.
+Alternative B is therefore **un-rejected** and becomes the committed shape.
+  2. **Decision 1 (amended):** the panel is a configured `qMRMLSegmentsTableView` (status column on, layer column off, terminology selector on) over the canonical node.
+The pre-seeded checklist is realised as **real empty segments** — `AddEmptySegment` + `vtkSegment::SetTerminology` (SNOMED entry)
+     + name + the structure visual defaults, left `NotStarted` — the documented core pattern for structured segmentation jobs.
+Rows ARE segments; no parallel bookkeeping.
+The bespoke status glyph vocabulary and the custom `QTableWidget` are retired.
+     The Source column is dropped from the table (no stock slot);
+     provenance lives in a per-segment source tag surfaced via tooltip and the queue's status line.
+  3. **Decision 2 (amended):** the review contract is the native status.
+A backend run / import lands segments as `InProgress` ("produced, under review"); the surgeon's confirm is the native status-cell click to `Completed`; `Flagged` defers to a senior reviewer.
+The per-segment confirm tag (`LiverSegmentation.Confirmed`) is retired before ever having a writer.
+Stage completion: every expected segment `Completed` (an empty `Completed` segment with the marked-absent attribute is the explicit absence attestation — the attribute stays for the audit trail).
+Downstream stages filter on SCT tag + `Completed`.
+The demote-on-rerun staleness rule writes `InProgress`; demote-on-edit rides the core auto-flip where it applies and the queue's re-run path otherwise.
+  4. **Edit** is an embedded `qMRMLSegmentEditorWidget` (own non-singleton `vtkMRMLSegmentEditorNode`, curated effect list, node selectors hidden) in a collapsible section under the table — the MONAILabel/SegmentationReview idiom — replacing the jump-to-module ✎ buttons.  **Reject is removed entirely**: no surveyed tool has one; delete/re-run and `Flagged` cover its uses.
+  5. Decisions 3–5 (tool registry, macro/micro gestures, QProcess
+     queue) and Decision 6 (validate-and-next seam) stand, with the gesture surface now a **selection-scoped toolbar** (Run ▾ over the selected structure's chains, Segment anatomy, Mark absent) instead of per-row action buttons — per-row button walls appear nowhere in the ecosystem.
+Transient Running/Interactive states surface on the toolbar/queue line, not in the segment status vocabulary.

+  §Conformance items referring to the confirm tag and the bespoke vocabulary read through this amendment (Completed replaces the confirm tag; `InProgress` replaces `● Review`).

 ## Context

 The 2026-07-09 end-to-end stabilization walkthrough (the maintainer